AlfonsoLRz/LiDAR_BRDF/README.md

 # Enhancing LiDAR point cloud generation with BRDF-based appearance modelling
 Source code of "Enhancing LiDAR point cloud generation with BRDF-based appearance modelling".
-The code will be published soon!
+The code will be released soon!